w3f/Grants-Program/applications/RubeusKeeper.md

 ## Development Roadmap :nut_and_bolt:

-We plan to execute 2 deliverables in three milestones:
+We plan to execute 2 deliverables in two milestones:
 - an Ink! smart contract for password storage;
 - a browser extension for password management (tested under Chrome browser).